-Because the School Discipline Policy will necessarily be reviewed from time to time, this policy is to be reviewed with the staff after two years.
+This policy is to be reviewed with the staff after three years.
 Staff will receive further training and more research and literature will be made available to keep staff up-to-date with modern thinking on bullying.
 Parents, children and staff will become aware of the intention to act positively in all cases of bullying.